• Home

 Picture

 Following on from the last essay plan you made on the American Revolution, we are going to apply the same technique to the causes of the French Revolution.
 If you'd like to, you can download a planning template here.
-You can start by incorporating the two paragraphs on social and econmic causes you wrote last lesson.
+You can start by incorporating the ideas from the two paragraphs on social and economic causes you wrote last lesson.

 Remember this is just the first stage in the plan...
 Short-term causes are to be added later.